jimmc414/docs2xml/readme.md

 ## Examples

-Below are some real-world use case examples using well-known documentation sites.
+Below are some real-world use case examples using documentation sites.

 ### 1. **Basic Crawl**